Ouray Hiking Trails

 Ouray’s magnificent system of trails is largely a result of the mining activity of the 1800s and the legacy of Native Americans moving through this region.
 Many trails follow historic narrow gauge railroad grades or mining service roads, passing by countless ghost towns and abandoned mining structures.
 It’s possible through these trails to not only gain high peaks but also link regional towns like Lake City, Silverton, Ouray and Telluride over incredible mountain terrain, sometimes even within the same day.

 From the paved bike trails of our local State Park, to old mining roads passable only by off-road vehicles, to knife-ridge hikes in the surrounding high country, Ouray has a trail to whet any outdoor enthusiast’s appetite.

 The Ouray Trails Group, a local non-profit, in conjunction with the U.S. Forest Service, has developed and maintains over 76 spectacular hiking trails in the area.
 The region provides trails for all experience levels, ranging from easy, shorter hikes to longer and more challenging ones.
 The Hiking Trails of Ouray County, a customized area topographical map and guide, is an excellent source for detailed information regarding the difficulty level, attractions, hazards and location of the trailhead for each of our area hikes.
-This map is issued by OTG and may be purchased in some of the local shops or at the Visitor Center.
+This map is issued by OTG and may be purchased here at the Chalet or at the Visitor Center.

 Ouray trails are as varied as they are vast.
 They often lead to the tops of peaks, where an entire panorama of mountains sits at your feet, but remember to always be prepared by bringing along adequate supplies and letting others know where you are going and when you expect to return.
 Below are some trail etiquette rules and a checklist of what to take on your journey into the high country.